About

 Wei Huang, Mastering

-We are not currently seeking out submissions for texts or typefaces but if you would like to share either of the above, you are always welcome to email us at mail@counter-forms.com and we will endeavour to get back to you.
+We are not currently seeking submissions for texts or typefaces but if you would like to share either of the above, you are always welcome to email us at mail@counter-forms.com and we will endeavour to get back to you.
 Please note that our broader goal is towards a more diverse antipodean typographic landscape which means we are cognisant of firstly promoting, engaging and nurturing minorities in our industry.
 This includes, but is not limited to, female, LGBTQIA+ and BIPOC type designers.

 Contributors